offthedial/site/README.md

 # Off the Dial Site
-> The website for Off the Dial.
+> The central website for Off the Dial.

 ![Stars][stars-shield]
 # <!-- ![Banner](banner.png) -->